-- □ Joint implementation (mandatory) means that activities must be carried out and coordinated among partners on both sides of the border.
+□ Joint implementation - (mandatory) means that activities must be carried out and coordinated among partners on both sides of the border.
 It is not enough that activities run in parallel.
 There must be clear content-based links between what is happening on either side of the border and regular contact between the two sides.
 The Lead Partner is responsible for ensuring that activities are properly coordinated, that schedules are kept and that the right quality levels are achieved.
-The project must demonstrate that the results cannot be achieved without cooperation and that there is a clear benefit for the programme area steaming from the project partners' cooperation; - □ Joint financing (mandatory) means that there will be only one contract per project and there must therefore be one joint project budget.
-The budget should be divided between partners according to the activities carried out.
+The project must demonstrate that the results cannot be achieved without cooperation and that there is a clear benefit for the programme area steaming from the project partners' cooperation;

+□ Joint financing - (mandatory) means that there will be only one contract per project and there must therefore be one joint project budget.
+The budget should be proportional to the activities carried out by each partner and should reflect the cross-border character of the project.
 There is also only one project bank account for the EU contribution (held by the Lead Partner) and payments representing EU support are made from the programme to this account.
 The Lead Partner is responsible for administration and distribution of these funds and for reporting on their use.
 Funding should come from both sides of the border and illustrates the commitment by each partner to the joint project.
-The distribution of financial resources should reflect tasks and responsibilities of the partners. - □ Joint staffing (optional) means that the project should not duplicate functions on either side of the border.
+The distribution of financial resources should reflect tasks and responsibilities of the partners.

+□ Joint staffing - (optional) means that the project should not duplicate functions in the project management team on either side of the border.
 Therefore, regardless of where the person is located, there should be one joint project manager, one joint financial manager etc., (of course more staff may be required for larger projects).
 The staff will be responsible for project activities on both sides of the border.